-According to survey results, Facebook apps were the most frequently reported digital tool that surveyed online MSMEs reported using to conduct each business activity about which they were asked.
-For instance, 51 percent of surveyed online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, compared to 15 percent who said the same for other digital tools during the same time period.
-Accordingly, surveyed online MSMEs also reported that Facebook apps were important for each business activity about which they were asked at a much higher rate than for other digital tools.
-For example, 37 percent of surveyed online MSMEs reported that Facebook apps were very important for communicating with customers, compared to seven percent of surveyed online MSMEs who said the same about other digital tools.
-These findings indicated that Facebook apps were useful digital supports for surveyed MSMEs to run multiple aspects of their business.
+According to survey results, Facebook apps were the most frequently reported digital tool that surveyed online MSMEs reported using to conduct each business activity.
+For instance, 51 percent of online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, compared to 15 percent who said the same for other digital tools.
+Accordingly, online MSMEs also reported that Facebook apps were important for each business activity at a much higher rate than for other digital tools.
+For example, 37 percent of online MSMEs reported that Facebook apps were very important for communicating with customers, compared to seven percent of online MSMEs who said the same about other digital tools.
+These findings indicated that Facebook apps were useful digital supports for surveyed MSMEs to run multiple aspects of their businesses.
 Therefore, it is important for public, private, and development sector stakeholders to continue promoting the use of simple and intuitive digital tools among Colombia's MSME community, promoting their ongoing resilience to future economic shocks and business disruptions.

-Survey findings also indicated that surveyed online MSMEs in Colombia were supplementing, rather than wholly replacing, their use of offline techniques with digital tools.
-More specifically, a higher percentage of surveyed online MSMEs in Colombia reported using offline methods, especially face-to-face techniques, for communication purposes in their business.
-For example, 79 percent of surveyed online MSMEs reported that they used offline methods to communicate with customers in the past 30 days.
-However, survey results also showed that surveyed online MSMEs did not rely as heavily on offline methods to market to customers or conduct customer research in the past 30 days.
-More specifically, 54 percent of surveyed online MSMEs reported that they used offline methods to market to customers in the past 30 days.
-This finding aligns with our survey results, which showed surveyed online MSMEs had relatively high usage of Facebook apps (39 percent) and other digital tools (13 percent) to market to customers in the past 30 days, indicating that digital tools added value to specific business activities in a way that offline methods did not.
-In this context, public, private, and development stakeholders have an opportunity to develop digital tools for specific business functions that can support - rather than replace - the ways that MSMEs currently operate.
+Survey findings also indicated that online MSMEs in Colombia were supplementing, rather than wholly replacing, their use of offline techniques with digital tools.
+More specifically, a higher percentage of online MSMEs in Colombia reported using offline methods, especially face-to-face techniques, for communication purposes in their business.
+For example, 79 percent of online MSMEs reported that they used offline methods to communicate with customers in the past 30 days.
+However, survey results also showed that online MSMEs did not rely as heavily on offline methods to market to customers or conduct customer research.
+More specifically, 54 percent of online MSMEs reported that they used offline methods to market to customers in the past 30 days.
+This finding aligns with our survey results, which showed online MSMEs had relatively high usage of Facebook apps (39 percent) and other digital tools (13 percent) to market to customers in the past 30 days, indicating that digital tools added value to specific business activities in a way that offline methods did not.
+In this context, public, private, and development stakeholders have an opportunity to develop digital tools for specific business functions that can support-rather than replace -- the ways that MSMEs currently operate.
 For example, stakeholders might consider training MSMEs on how to use digital tools to track and document their face-to-face meetings, to hire new employees, or to track digital and cash payments.